Skip to main content

 From March 2 to 6, 2026, the Department of Anesthesiology & Pain Medicine invites you to join us for a week of faculty development activities ranging from civility discussions, learning resources, and much more!

-This is a pilot Faculty Development initiative focused on nurturing civility, wellness, and communication (and more) within our community.
+This is a pilot virtual Faculty Development initiative focused on nurturing civility, wellness, and communication (and more) within our community.
 It is an opportunity for all members of the department to share, learn, and engage in crucial discussions while continuing to improve the work environment for learners, our colleagues and ourselves.

 Day 1: